ankaAR/bestiario5e/_creatures/fraz-urbluu-a.md

 ***Multiataque.*** Fraz-Urb'luu makes three attacks: one with his bite and two with his fists.

-***Mordisco.*** Ataque de arma cuerpo a cuerpo: +16 al ataque, alcance 10 pies, un objetivo.
+***Mordisco.*** Ataque de arma cuerpo a cuerpo: +16 al ataque, alcance 10 pies (3 mts), un objetivo.
 Impacto: 23 (4d6 + 9) puntos de daño perforante.

-***Fist.*** Ataque de arma cuerpo a cuerpo: +16 al ataque, alcance 10 pies, un objetivo.
+***Fist.*** Ataque de arma cuerpo a cuerpo: +16 al ataque, alcance 10 pies (3 mts), un objetivo.
 Impacto: 27 (4d8 + 9) puntos de daño contundente.

 ### Acciones Legendarias

 Fraz-Urb'luu can take 3 legendary actions, choosing from the options below.
 Only one legendary action can be used at a time and only at the end of another creautre's turn.
 Fraz-Urb'luu regains spent legendary actions at the start of his turn.

-***Cola.*** Ataque de arma cuerpo a cuerpo: +16 al ataque, alcance 15 pies, un objetivo.
+***Cola.*** Ataque de arma cuerpo a cuerpo: +16 al ataque, alcance 15 pies (4.5 mts), un objetivo.
 Impacto: 31 (4d10 + 9) puntos de daño contundente.
 If the target is a Large or smaller creature, it is also grappled (escape DC 24).
 The grappled target is also restrained.
 Fraz-Urb'luu can grapple only one creature with his tail at a time.

 ***Phantasmal Killer (cuesta 2 acciones).*** Fraz-Urb'luu casts phantasmal killer, no concentration required.